go-air/gini/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem or defect to help us improve
-title: ''
+title: '[bug]'
 labels: bug
 assignees: ''